Part information: The milieu as a defining factor

 With all interest, presence, laxity, etc. - at some point we start to talk.
 A good reason to be charming and harmless from the beginning.
 Only in the course of the conversation, we will get to know our counterpart a little closer.

 That's why experienced speed daters recommend: Start with praise.
 Everyone likes to hear something positive.
 Let us create this microcosm of the constructive aura and by starting a positive conversation.
-"You wear beautiful glasses!" or "Thank you for leaving the space to me."
+"You wear beautiful glasses!" or "Thank you for leaving the place to me."

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.